microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 * Ensure attribute appears only in compute/mesh/amplification and SM >= 6.10.
 * Emit / retain static usage metadata (existing) for runtime comparison against device capability.
-* Populate the new PSV0 `GroupSharedUsage` field with the computed static usage.

 ### Runtime Additions